qtnc/6pad2/readme.md

 * In the *core* directory, is the code for the 6pad++ DLL (qc6pad10.dll).
 This is separated from the main executable so that plugins can be written in C++.
 If you want to write a C++ plugin for 6pad++, you need to import this library.
 * IN the *main* directory is the code of the main 6pad++ executable.
 * IN *doc* folder, are documentations about the final product and the associated python API.
-This documentation is auto-generated from markdown files.
+This documentation is auto-generated from markdown files using pandoc.
 * In *lib* folder, are python libraries or DLLs, needed for the python 3.4.2 runtime.
 *In *plugins* subfolder, are 6pad++ plugins programmed in python.
 Read each subfolder's readme for more info.
 * In *addons* folder, are 6pad++ extension DLLs programmed in C++, and their associated source code.
 Read each subfolder's readme for more info.